zyncc/ytmp/README.md

 **ytmp** is a high-performance terminal music player designed to bring your YouTube and YouTube Music playlists directly into your command line.
 Built with [Charm's Bubble Tea v2](https://github.com/charmbracelet/bubbletea) for a responsive TUI, [mpv](https://mpv.io) for robust audio streaming, and [yt-dlp](https://github.com/yt-dlp/yt-dlp) for metadata extraction, **ytmp** delivers a distraction-free and lightweight listening experience.

+> [!NOTE]
+> ytmp currently supports Linux. macOS and Windows support are planned for a future release.

 ---

 ## ✨ Features